captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## OSWALDO:
 Nah, but I ain’t, that’s the thing.
-Mornings and me, we don’t agree --
+Mornings and me, we don’t agree—

 ---